nicholas-yjtang/capstone_slidify/index.md

 --- .class #id

-## Data Processing
+## Model creation

-Before beginning the training process, we clean the data as follows
+The following are some of the steps taken for the model creation

-> * Remove all swear words in the text that will be used for training
+* Remove all swear words in the text that will be used for training

-> * Remove all words with special characters (unicode)
+* Remove all words with special characters (unicode)

-> * Remove all stop words in the text (eg common words like is, I, etc)

-> * Convert special acronyms (eg U.S.)
+* Convert special acronyms (eg U.S.)

-> * Separate the training set into 2 samples, where 0.9 will decide the closed book vocabulary.
-Words that do not appear in the entire training set will be set to <unk> or unknown, to model unknown vocabularies
+* Create special classes <number>, <money>, <link> to indicate money, numbers and links

+* Find the most frequent words in the entire corpus, and use it as the benchmark for creating the <unknown> class

+* Retain only the most frequent output for a certain sequence of words to improve memory usage

+* Divide model from the strings, and simply create the model using indexes to refer to the exact string

+* Vocab is stored in a hashtable for quick access

 --- .class #id

 ## Algorithm

-Using a subset of the given corpus (2.5% of each data set), we train as follows

-> * The input string is fed into the algorithm will be initially prepared for evaluation by removing/converting texts to the one similarly used for training
+* The input string is fed into the algorithm will be initially prepared for evaluation by removing/converting texts to the one similarly used for training (removing punctuations etc)

-> * The text will then be broken into string tokens (similarly to ngrams).
-It will then be evaluated against the model to see if this similar text has been seen/modelled before starting from 6 words
+* The text will then be broken into string tokens (similarly to ngrams).
+It will then be evaluated against the model to see if this similar text has been seen/modelled before, return the most frequently seen output for this sequence

-> * If it has been seen before based on the previous 6 words, return the most frequent word

-> * If it has not been seen before, try the last 5 words (backoff model), and return the most frequent word.
-Repeat until 0, where we will simply return the most frequently used word in the entire corpus
+* If it has not been seen before, try the last 4 words (backoff model), and return the most frequent word.
+Repeat until 0, where we will simply return the most frequently used word found from the training

 --- .class #id